APPLICATIONS for 2026/27 OPEN January 1st 2026

 As of 2025 the trustees of the Stanley Picker Trust are taking steps to reshape the charitable awards scheme that has been in place since 1976.
-The trust is proud to be able to continue to offer annual funding to students in arts education of all kinds.
+The trust is proud to be able to continue to offer annual scholarship or fellowship funding to students in arts education of all kinds.

 There will remain, as always, a provision for the highly regarded Picker Fellowships in art and design in collaboration with Kingston School of Art and The Stanley Picker Gallery.